 We’ve taken the savoury and aromatic flavours of a classic Thai peanut sauce and made it allergy-friendly by swapping peanuts for toasted sunflower seeds.
-Topped with crunchy, fresh veggies and herbs, this recipe brings the flavours of the world into your home on our classic Original Artisan Style Gluten-Free Pizza Crust.
+Topped with crunchy, fresh veggies and herbs, our gluten-free Thai pizza recipe brings the flavours of the world into your home on our classic Original Artisan Style Gluten-Free Pizza Crust.
 Don’t be deterred by the long ingredient list—this is a fast-and-easy make that’s a showstopper any day of the week!

 For the pizza base: